 Differences in measuring daily bandwidth statistics

-Daily bandwidth usage numbers are far too volatile for the bandwidth and log processing results to match.
+In short, daily bandwidth usage numbers are far too volatile for the bandwidth and log processing results to match.

 Overall differences in measuring bandwidth

-How log processing programs measure bandwidth
+How the log processing programs measure bandwidth

 How cPanel & WHM measures bandwidth